-As the end of the year rapidly approaches, it’s time for companies to take stock of their receivables, reevaluate (or create) their credit policy, analyze their average DSO, grade their collection efforts, and vow to get paid more often and write-off less bad debt in 2014.
+As the end of the year rapidly approaches, it’s time for companies to take stock of their receivables, reevaluate (or create) their credit policy, analyze their average DSO, grade their collection efforts, and vow to get paid more often and write-off less bad debt in the new year.
 While those goals all sound good on paper, actually accomplishing them is a much harder proposition.
 When used in the right way, however, this type of data can be used, along with readily available tools, charts, and other information, to significantly improve a company’s bottom line.

-1. Analyze & Organize Outstanding Receivable Accounts
+1. Analyze and Organize Outstanding Receivable Accounts

 A. The first step to always getting paid in the future is to clean-up and organize outstanding accounts now.
 Many companies use specialized software programs to track payments on projects.